Why Did The Brand Start?

 Over the years, naturally, I moved on with my life.
 I moved overseas, had new partners.
 But most importantly I took myself back to therapy.
 Originally this was to talk about some relationship issues, but this was also a chance to properly grieve Elle’s death.

-Ignoring sadness was coming out in different ways and it was mainly anger.
+Bottling my sadness caused it to surface in different ways—mainly as anger.
 I was particularly short tempered at work and with partners.
 My therapist, along with my own research and self development, was able to unpick this constant bubbling of anger and appreciate that being angry is OK, being sad is OK, it’s how we react to those emotions which is important.
 No longer did I see emotions as good or bad, I saw them as normal and treated them all with equal importance.
 It was this realisation that helped the sadness come back in, the anger be acknowledged and regulated and of course, the happiness and joy continue.

-This brand is for Elle, thank you for being you.
+This is for Elle, and those we have lost to suicide.
+Thank you for being you.
 You are loved and missed.

 Mental health doesn’t discriminate, it can affect anyone.
 If you are reading this, this is also for you.